 English was not my first language, but it was the first language I fell in love with.
 My father would ask me how to pronounce words and ask me language questions that no seven-year old has the answer to: Why don’t hint and mint rhyme with pint; why is –ough pronounced one way in cough, another way in bough, and a different way in rough?

 The gift my father gave me was curiosity–about words and their meanings.
-He was a good storyteller; he taught me to listen carefully for tone and word choice.
+He was a good storyteller.
+His stories taught me to listen carefully for tone and word choice.
 It was a good combination of interests for a writer.

 Discovering the Writing Process

 Our Shifting Language Changes Grammar Rules

 Grammar rules change regularly.
-Rules taught 15 years ago have changed.
+Rules taught just five years ago have already changed.
 Style guides change every year.
 Language is a living, growing, thriving part of our culture, from simple words to complex syntax.
 A changing language needs flexible training.